Computing Probabilistic Controlled Invariant Sets: Extension to Infinite-horizon -PCIS

 \section{Extension to Infinite-horizon $\epsilon$-PCIS}

-Now let us extend the finite-horizon $\epsilon$-PCIS to the infinite-horizon $\epsilon$-PCIS.
+Now let us extend finite-horizon $\epsilon$-PCISs to infinite-horizon $\epsilon$-PCISs.
 In this section, we define the infinite-horizon $\epsilon$-PCIS and explore the conditions of its existence.
-Furthermore, we provide algorithms to compute the infinite-horizon $\epsilon$-PCIS within a given set.
+Furthermore, we provide algorithms to compute an infinite-horizon $\epsilon$-PCIS within a given set.

 \begin{definition} (Infinite-horizon PCIS) Consider a stochastic control system $\mathcal{S}=(\mathbb{X},\mathbb{U},T)$.
 Given a confidence level $0\leq\epsilon\leq1$, a set $\mathbb{Q} \in \mathcal{B}(\mathbb{X})$ is an infinite-horizon $\epsilon$-PCIS for $\mathcal{S}$ if for any $x\in \mathbb{Q}$, there exists at least one stationary Markov policy $\bm{\mu}\in\mathcal{M}$ such that $p_{\infty,\mathbb{Q}}^{\bm{\mu}}(x)\geq \epsilon$. \end{definition}